Shotgun merger to rescue troubled Credit Suisse

 It was not yet clear if the deal is enough to restore trust in lenders around the world.
 The first indication could come when stock markets open in a few hours in Asia, Australia and New Zealand.

-The Swiss central bank said the deal includes 100 billion Swiss francs ($108 billion) in liquidity assistance for UBS and Credit Suisse.
+The Swiss central bank said the deal includes 100 billion Swiss francs in liquidity assistance for UBS and Credit Suisse.

 The effect on jobs was not immediately clear.